mrdbourke/pytorch-deep-learning/docs/index.md

 **You:** Are a beginner in the field of machine learning or deep learning or AI and would like to learn PyTorch.

-**This course:** Teaches you PyTorch and many machine learning concepts in a hands-on, code-first way.
+**This course:** Teaches you PyTorch and many machine learning, deep learning and AI concepts in a hands-on, code-first way.

 If you already have 1-year+ experience in machine learning, this course may help but it is specifically designed to be beginner-friendly.